 decide more clearly if those ideas and practices

-may fit with what they want in their life
+may fit with what they want in their lives

 We are always interested in adding experienced, intelligent, heartful professionals and interns interested in practicing Narrative Therapy to our team.
-Please send a resume and cover letter to firstname.lastname@example.org if you would like to submit an application.
+Please send a resume and cover letter to Hillary Manning at email@example.com if you would like to submit an application.